xiang578/obsidian-html/README.md

 ## Known issues

 - Links in headers lead to weird header ids, and thus malfunctioning header links from other pages.
+- There might be issues related to emoji in filenames/directory names.
+This seems to be an issue with how `setuptools` handles command line arguments.
+Refer to [this comment](https://github.com/kmaasrud/obsidian-html/issues/3#issuecomment-705512714) for a workaround.